 Mark with an “X” the places on the fence line where the fence posts will be installed.
 Placement is determined by the width of the fence panels.
 Fence panels tend to be either 6 feet long or 8 feet long.
 The outer dimensions of those panels need to hit the on-center portion of the fence posts.

 With the post hole digger, dig holes in your marked spots that are half the length of the post and about three times as wide.
-So, for four-by-four fence posts that are 6 feet long, the holes should be roughly 9 to 12 inches wide by about 3 feet deep.
+So, for four-by-four fence posts that are 6 feet tall above grade, the holes should be roughly 9 to 12 inches wide by about 3 feet deep.